turbot/steampipe-docs/docs/cloud/integrations/datagrip.md

 ## Run your first custom query

-DataGrip comes with a SQL query editor that you may use to write a custom query.
-For example, we can use this query in the editor to fetch the list of encrypted EBS volumes.
+DataGrip provides an editor that you may use to write custom queries.
+Here is a query to fetch the list of encrypted EBS volumes.

 ```
 select